SS Ocean Queen (1857): Ocean Queen

 By that time, the waning of the Gold Rush meant decreased demand for transit to California.
 The ship was sold to Cornelius Vanderbilt's European Line in 1859, altered, and renamed.
 On 17 May 1859, she commenced her first New York - Southampton - Le Havre voyage.
 The fifth—and final—crossing from Le Havre to Southampton and New York started on 23 November 1859.
 In 1861, she was chartered to the United States War Department, for which she sailed until the end of the American Civil War.

-In May 1864, Ocean Queen transported 220 Navy recruits from Aspinwall, Pennsylvania to New York City.
+In June 1864, Ocean Queen transported 217 Navy recruits from New York City to Aspinwall, Panama.
 Approximately 30 mutineers tried to seize the command of the ship, but Navy Commander Daniel Ammen, who was in charge of the recruits aboard the ship and Captain Tinklepaugh shot the leaders of the mutiny and regained control of the vessel.

-After the Civil War, she once again sailed between New York and Panama, carrying passengers destined for California, who then had to take a train across the Isthmus and find passage on the Pacific side.
+After the Civil War, she continued sailing between New York and Panama, carrying passengers destined for California, who then had to take a train across the Isthmus and find passage on the Pacific side.
 She commenced her first New York - Bremen - Copenhagen voyage under charter to Ruger Brothers & Associates on 7 April 1869.
 One further voyage was made, leaving from New York to Le Havre, Brouwershaven, Swinemünde, Christiansand, arriving back in New York on 3 March 1870.